sanjayBee/LINDEF/README.md

 pip install -r requirements.txt
 ```

+---

 ## Training the Models

-The easiest way to train the models is to run the Colab notebook:
+The easiest way to train the models is through the Colab notebook:

 ```text
 notebooks/LINDEF_training_colab.ipynb
 ```

-The notebook generates the following artifacts:
+The notebook generates:

 ```text
 binary_model.pkl